Cr33pythonny/Cs-1.6-External-gamehack/README.md

 Coded on steam version Counter-Strike

+Used Vecorigins to do that :(, probably never find bonetransform

 Libs used : Pymem, Pygame,Pywin32,keyboard

 ###### -Be carefull, There are too many shit code :)